fershad/energy-project/src/en/action/govt/greenpeace.md

     alt: "Green fields with a wind turbine in the middle.",
     caption: 'Photo credit: Greenpeace Taiwan'
 }
+actions:
+    - Vote for representatives that have a serious climate policy.
+    - Start conversations with family, friends, colleagues, and even your employer.
+    - Sign online petitions, such as [this one from Greenpeace](https://cloud.greentw.greenpeace.org/petition-climate-greenhouse).
 contributors:
     -
         - display: "Fershad"